Knoblauchpilze/pge-app/README.md

 }
 ```

 One pre-filled process happening in the `step` method is the `updateUI` method: this is responsible to make sure that menus also get the chance to be updated each frame.
-More info in the dedicate [section](#updateUI-or-how-menus-live)
+More info in the dedicated [section](#updateUI-or-how-menus-live)

 ### updateUI or how menus live

 The `updateUI` method is very similar to the `step` method but is dedicated to the UI.
 It allows the menus to also be aware of the passage of time in the simulation and to update their content with meaningful information.

-Such an update is important for two kind of menus:
+Such an update is important for two kinds of menus:
 * timed menus
 * menus which information changes over time